16 Eco-friendly, Organic, and Non-Toxic Candles

 2. p.f. candle co:

 P.F.
 Candle Co makes 100% vegan and non-toxic soy wax candles hand-poured into apothecary inspired glass amber jars.
-I love that it has a kraft paper label and brass lid!
+Vegan candles are amazing and I love that it has a kraft paper label and brass lid!

 This plastic-free candle is paraben-free, phthalate-free and never tested on animals.
 It’s homemade in California with 100% domestically grown soy wax and has a cotton core wick.